 Today, recruiters and hiring managers come across more resumes than they can read.
 They will get looked at, and something will stick out, but more often than not it will be a reason to stop reading.
 Candidates need to present a clean and focused resume to pass the quick scan and engage the reader.
 This guide helps resumes get a fair shot.

 Let’s start with the basics behind the resume.
 If we think of the resume as a presentation of the candidate, then it better be well designed, accessible and easy to scan.

 Resume File Type

 The worst way to get started is with a resume that can’t even be opened.
 Keeping resumes to a DOC or PDF file type is generally the safest bet.
-One key factor to note is how users on the other end might use a resume.
+One key factor to note is how users on the other end might store a resume.
 For most recruiters and hiring managers, text from a resume must be parsed or copied into a database.
 Occasionally, PDF files can prevent text from being copied.
 Before sending off a resume, ensure that the text can easily be copied and pasted into another text field or processor.

 Space Saving Resumes